 These are tips that encourage you to provide yourself with some type of reward for sticking to and completing a particular task.
 These tips advise you to give yourself something that you desire in turn for doing what you need to do.
 These awards can be intrinsic or extrinsic.

 Depending on your personality type, the tips that fall into some of these categories may be utterly useless to you.
 Ignore these tips, and stick with the ones the categories that are the best fit.
 Soon, you will have a collection of great motivational advice that you can choose from, depending on each particular situation.

-Ben Brychta - MBA student from San Jose, CA. He is big movie classics fan and also beginner in blogging.
-He loves to share his opinion on different thing happening in the spheres of the film industry, motivation and lifestyle.
+Ben Brychta – MBA student from San Jose, CA. He is a big movie classics fan and also a beginner in blogging.
+He loves to share his opinion on different things happening in the spheres of the film industry, motivation, and lifestyle.
 Follow him on Twitter.